-Objective: Demystify the official text1 which, let's face it, makes our mouths water but does not say much about the concrete modalities of the eFTI since this is the subject of the Delegated Acts and Implementing Acts currently being drafted by the DTLF - Subroup III.
+Objective: to demystify the official text1 which, let's face it, makes our mouths water but says little about the practicalities of eFTI, since this is the subject of the Delegated Acts and Implementing Acts currently being drafted by the DTLF - Subroup III.

 What we want to make sure we do with eFTI in general:

-• Economic operator concerned: The main one concerned by the eFTI who will be the issuer of the data to be integrated and certified on the eFTI platforms.
+- Relevant economic operator: The main party concerned by eFTI, who will be the issuer of the data to be integrated and certified on the eFTI platforms.

-• eFTI Service Provider: Actor who provides a concerned economic operator with the means to process eFTI data via a contract.
+- eFTI service provider: A party that provides an economic operator with the means to process eFTI data through a contract.

-• European Commission: Executive power - 27 commissioners appointed by governments and approved by Parliament - aka The Commission or The Guardian of the Treaties.
-European body that implements laws and controls member states.
+- European Commission: Executive power - 27 commissioners appointed by governments and approved by Parliament - aka The Commission or The guardian of the treaties.
+European body that implements laws and monitors member states.

-• Committee: Assembly of local and regional representatives of the European Union, which gives sub-national authorities (regions, counties, provinces, departments, municipalities, cities, etc.) a direct voice in the EU institutional system.
-A group in which all EU countries are represented and which oversees, for example, the work of the Commission in the context of an implementing act (in EU jargon: comitology).
+- Committee: Assembly of local and regional representatives of the European Union that allows subnational authorities (regions, counties, provinces, departments, municipalities, cities, etc.) to make their voices heard directly within the EU institutional system.
+A group in which all EU countries are represented and which supervises, for example, the work of the Commission in the context of an implementing act (in EU jargon: comitology).

-• Council: Executive power - 27 heads of state + President of the European Council - European body composed of the heads of state of the member states.
-It makes proposals on European law.
+- Council: Executive power - 27 heads of state + President of the European Council - European body composed of the heads of state of the member states.
+It acts as a driving force for European legislation.

-• European Parliament: Legislative and budgetary power - 705 MEPs - European body composed of MEPs elected by the electorate of each Member State.
-It is in a position to approve European laws and acts as a counterweight to the European Commission.
+- European Parliament: Legislative and budgetary power - 705 MEPs - European body composed of MEPs elected by the electorate of each Member State.
+It acts as an approving body for European legislation and acts as a counterweight to the European Commission.

 The Glossary page lists recurring terms to explain them.